scrapy-plugins/scrapy-playwright/README.md

 ```

 ### `PLAYWRIGHT_DOWNLOAD_TIMEOUT`
-Type `int`, default `30`
+Type `int`, default `30000` (30 seconds)

-Timeout in seconds to wait for a file download to start and to finish.
+Timeout in milliseconds to wait for a file download to start and to finish.
 If the
 timeout is exceeded, the original navigation error is re-raised instead of
 hanging indefinitely.